stu-bell/singalong/README.md

 - offline usage with service worker

 ## bugs
-- Doesn't work on mobile - no FileSystem Access API.
-Possibly available in chrome for android 132?
 - first line being promoted too soon?
 Maybe add a blank line 0 timestamp to teh beginning of each lines array?`
 - next/prev song commands jump to the start of the song - not the offset time??
 - bug when scroll backwards, list items disappear from the bottom. lyrics.ts forwards/backwards?